-The beautiful 1,000+-acre campus, 300 acres of which consists of the recreation- and field- research-rich North Woods, has been recently upgraded with key renovations to science, athletics, dining, and residential facilities.
-Skidmore's newest academic building, opened in 2010, is the Zankel Music Center, a 54,000-square-foot facility with a spectacular 600-seat recital hall and state-of-the art recording studio.
-In addition, the Northwoods Apartments, opened in 2007 for upperclassmen, feature "green" apartments which use geothermal heating and cooling systems.
+The beautiful 1,000-acre campus, 300 acres of which consists of the recreation- and research-rich North Woods, has been upgraded in recent years with renovations to dining and residential facilities.
+The new Center for Integrated Sciences (CIS) is slated for partial completion in Fall 2020.
+Skidmore's newest academic building is the Zankel Music Center, a 54,000-square-foot facility with a spectacular 600-seat recital hall and state-of-the art recording studio.
+In addition, the Northwoods Apartments, opened in 2007 for upperclassmen, feature "green" apartments that use geothermal heating and cooling systems.
 The similar Sussman Village Apartments opened in 2013.
 And the Tang Teaching Museum and Art Gallery, opened in 2000, has earned a national reputation through exhibitions that feature contemporary art but also address disciplines such as the natural and social sciences.

-Financial Aid: Skidmore annually provides approximately $40 million in financial aid, more than 20% of our operating budget.
-The average 2013–14 first-year aid package is $34,000, ranging from $2,000 to $56,000; 44% of students receive need-based grants; 53% receive some form of financial aid; and 50% are given the opportunity to work on campus.
-Average postcollege student debt (just under $23,000) is well below the national average.
+Financial Aid: Skidmore annually provides approximately $60 million in financial aid, approximately 20% of our operating budget.
+The average 2020–21 first-year aid package was $48,000, ranging from $2,000 to $65,000; 51% of students received need-based grants and 55% received some form of financial aid.
+Average postcollege student debt is below the national average.

 - Porter Presidential Scholarship in Science and Mathematics: $15,000 annually ($60,000 over four years) to 12 to 14 students per class